MarcccHuuu/FlowLogProcessor/README.md

 ## Output Files
 - ### Tag Count Report (tag_counts.csv)
-This file summarizes occurrences of each tag matches in the log
+This file summarizes occurrences of each tag matches in the log.
+Since we use multi-thread, the output order of each entry might be different, but it's correct.

 Example:
 ```